 If you’re working with a DJ or wedding band they’ll often have you submit songs you love, as well as a Do Not Play list.
 This is a great thing to work on ahead of time, as well as figuring out the music you want for your processional, recessional, cocktail hour music, as well as first dances.

 Crafting the perfect playlist?
 Listen to these 20 Unique Wedding Songs That Aren’t Played to Death.
 Or perhaps you want something with a little more twang?
 You’ll love these 15 Best Classic Country Love Songs.
-PLUS: Going the more traditional route?
-Listen to these Catholic Ceremony Songs and see which one you like the best.
+Or you can just use our guide to the best wedding songs for every moment of your wedding.

 Order Your Wedding Favors and Welcome Bag Goodies